Tours tramway: Line B

+Starting from the Papoterie district in Chambray-lès-Tours, Line B will serve Trousseau Hospital, Grandmont Park, and the Bergeonnerie and Fontaines districts within Quartier Montjoyeux.
+After turning onto Avenue de Grammont, the line will enter the Tours city center, sharing a common section with Line A between the "Verdun" and "Liberté" stations, where the existing Charcot station will serve both lines A and B. The tram will then travel along Boulevard Jean Royer and through the Casernes district as well as the Plessis-Botanique Eco-district, passing CHRU Bretonneau Hospital before turning onto the western section of Rue de la Mairie in front of the La Riche town hall and continuing to Route de Saint-Genouph.
+Both termini will be located near the ring road to encourage intermodality.

 Station architecture

 The twenty-nine stations of tram line A are designed on an identical plan, with the platforms in the two directions facing each other.
 They will be 4 m wide and 43 m long (52 m with the access ramps).
 There will be 2 double shelters per quay (16 m long).

 Four stations have the platforms shared with the buses (Marne, Liberté, Joué Hôtel de Ville, Rotière).
 Five stations are "sidewalk" stations (Christ Roi, Porte de Loire, Nationale, Liberté, Fac 2 Lions and L'Heure Tranquille): located in pedestrian areas, the space is flat between the station and the sidewalk.
 Finally, Jean-Jaurès and Charcot (avenue de Grammont) are also used by buses and have longer platforms.

 The red totem and Daniel Buren's gangs can be found on all stations.

 The Tranchée, Charles Barrier and Place Choiseul stations are not accessible to people with reduced mobility.

 In the event of an interruption of the tramway, the Plan B bus line is set up.
 Operated as articulated buses, it cannot however follow and serve the exact route of line A, and consequently some tram stations cannot be served by this replacement line, or transferred to stops with different names : Monconseil is not served, Coppée is postponed to the Rotterdam stop, Porte de Loire is postponed to Constantine, Nationale is not served, Tours station, Palais des Sports and St Paul are not served because the line passes avenue de Grammont, République is postponed to the La Grange and Rabière and Bulle d'O stops are postponed to the Coubertin judgment.